-- 1. & a Photographic Subject - 2.
-Black and Tanned Your Whipped Wind of Change Howled Low Blowing Itself Ha Smack into the Middle of Ellington's Orchestra Billie Heard It Too & Cried - 5.
+- 1. & a Photographic Subject - Black and Tanned Your Whipped Wind of Change Horoled Low Blowing Itself Ha Smack into the Middle of Ellington's Orchestra Billie Heard It Too & Cried - 5.
 You Became Mammie, Mama, Mother & The, Yes, Confidant Ha. - 6.
-You Became Playmate to the Patriarch - 7.
-Descending the Throne You Became Foot Soldier & Cook - Annahing but What You Ware Ha
+You Became Playmate to the Patriarch

+Anuthing but What You Ware Ha